alexbradd/cg-project-2023/seng/README.md

 scene folder (specified by application at engine start).
 A scene is composed of:

 - A name, which is equal to the filename without the `.yaml` extension
-- A list of object shaders, each with a name two shader stages (one for vertex and one for fragment) and a list of texture types to pass to the fragment shader
-- A list of shader instances, each of which contains a name and a list of texture paths
 - A light
 - A list of Entities